 But it is perfectly possible to cram quite a few attractions into each day as you can read about in our live blog about our recent trip to Los Angeles.

 That’s quite a big thing!
 It means you can break your days up into “activity days” “leisure days” “Shopping Days” or whatever.
-Often with these cards once activated the clock is rolling.
+Often with these Passes once activated the clock is rolling.
 So if you have a day to sit by the pool you lose a day of pass time!
-With the GO Los Angeles card that not the case.
-We really think that’s a GREAT feature of the card.
+With the GO Los Angeles pass that not the case.
+We really think that’s a GREAT feature of the Pass.
 We wish Smart destinations would roll that out across all their Passes!

-The Go Los Angeles Card is an E-card.
+The Go Los Angeles Pass is an E-pass.
 So there is no delivery and no physical card.
 To use you either simply scan a code on your phone via a downloaded app or, for the less tech-savvy you can print the QR code out first and scan the printed copy.

 The App is also really useful as a guide for locating the attractions and providing detailed information about how to use the Pass at each location.
 If you are not using the App there is a downloadable and printable PDF version too so you don’t miss out.